Aliases for PEX19 Gene

 GeneCards Summary for PEX19 Gene

 PEX19 (Peroxisomal Biogenesis Factor 19) is a Protein Coding gene.
-Diseases associated with PEX19 include Peroxisome Biogenesis Disorder 12A and Neonatal Adrenoleukodystrophy.
+Diseases associated with PEX19 include Peroxisome Biogenesis Disorder 12A and Zellweger Syndrome.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and CDK-mediated phosphorylation and removal of Cdc6.
 Gene Ontology (GO) annotations related to this gene include protein N-terminus binding and peroxisome membrane class-1 targeting sequence binding.
 An important paralog of this gene is ENSG00000258465.

 UniProtKB/Swiss-Prot Summary for PEX19 Gene